Learn how to deal with anxiety using 5 proven strategies including a breathing technique to help you fall asleep faster!

 One way to maximize this strategy is to get a cardo endorphin blast BEFORE a known trigger (you should be journaling your triggers, BTW).

-If you have been noting in your phone or a journal the circumstances surrounding your anxiety, then you may be able to help prevent severe attacks by getting in a cardio endorphin blast before that known trigger.
+If you have been noting on your phone or in a journal the circumstances surrounding your anxiety, then you may be able to help prevent severe attacks by getting in a cardio endorphin blast before that known trigger.